JetBrains/kotlin-web-site/docs/topics/gradle.md

 Gradle is a build system that helps to automate and manage your building process.
 It downloads specified dependencies, packages your code, and prepares it for compilation.

-To build a Kotlin project with Gradle, you'll need to add a Gradle extension, [the Kotlin Gradle plugin](#apply-the-plugin), and [configure dependencies](#configure-dependencies).
+To build a Kotlin project with Gradle, you'll need to add the [Kotlin Gradle plugin](#apply-the-plugin) and [configure dependencies](#configure-dependencies).

 ## Apply the plugin